noptrix/fbkit/README.md

 # Description

 A very old FreeBSD rootkit for the 1337 h4x0rs out there.
 This was my first attempt to code in FreeBSD kernel land.
-So beare with me. :)
+So bear with me. :)
 This version should work for at least for FreeBSD 7 and 8.

 # Usage